 There is sometimes confusion about the returns available on property in a self-managed super fund (SMSF) – especially as the mathematics starts to get confusing with relative rates of return, real vs nominal and opportunity cost vs risk, before tax and after tax returns.
-But I have a much easier way to explain why it is so compelling, and I’m going to break it down into simple maths that anyone can understand.
+If you’d like to see how an investment property would serve you, you can use our property calculator.
+But I have a much easier way to explain why it is so compelling in a SMSF, and I’m going to break it down into simple maths that anyone can understand.

 Let’s say you and your partner are both in your early fifties, have spent 30 years working in nurse/teacher/fireman/public servant type jobs and have managed to (between both of you) accrue $250,000 in super.

 You are probably in an industry super fund, and paying less than 1% per annum in costs let’s say $2,000 to keep the maths easy.
 You also have a normal tax accountant who charges you $200 to do your taxes each year.
 Your “net worth” so to speak, to the finance industry is $2,200.